Frequently Asked Questions

-Were other options considered besides merging with Emerson College?
+Were other options considered besides partnering with Emerson College?

-In their process, the board looked at a wide variety of options beyond a merger.
+In their process, the board looked at a wide variety of options beyond partnerships.
 After considering all possibilities, the board concluded that only two options were viable.
-If Marlboro’s board of trustees had not voted in favor of pursuing a merger with Emerson, ethical closure remained the other alternative.
+If Marlboro’s board of trustees had not voted in favor of pursuing an alliance with Emerson, ethical closure remained the other alternative.
 Ethical closure would involve suspending recruitment and teaching out all remaining students.
 It would have included staggered layoffs and the winding down of programs and services due to a shrinking number of students on campus.

 Marlboro has an endowment of approximately $35 million.
 Why can’t the college survive by using this money?